Hosweay/roll20_macros/scriptcards/trigger_traps/README.md

 Currently only pages with a square grid are supported.
 Pages with the grid disabled or set to hexes are not currently supported.

+Stacking trigger traps is not supported.
+Not saying it definitely will not work but it there may be unexpected results.
+If you have a real use case for needing stacked trigger trap tokens, please open a Github issue describing the use case and what you are looking to accomplish.

 ## Utility Script

 In addition to the trigger, there is also another ScriptCard to help manage triggers.
 The Trigger Manager utility will spawn a new trigger token, activate existing triggers, and edit and save trigger trap configuration variables.